Download a PDF copy of the Fact sheet: Graduate applications for nursing and midwifery (285 KB,PDF).

 Approved programs of study are those programs leading to registration and endorsement.
 You can access a list of approved programs of study on the NMBA website.

-All applicants, including internationally qualified applicants, who seek initial registration in Australia, must demonstrate English language skills that meet the requirements detailed in the NMBA’s English language skills registration standard.
+All applicants, including Australian and internationally-qualified applicants, who seek initial registration in Australia, must demonstrate English language skills that meet the requirements detailed in the NMBA’s English language skills registration standard.

-The English language skills registration standard that came into effect in 1 July 2015 is a best practice regulation that protects the public.
-It helps ensure that nurses and midwives can communicate effectively in English to provide safe care to their clients.
+The English language skills registration standard that came into effect on 1 July 2015 is a best practice regulation that protects the public.
+It helps ensure that nurses and midwives can communicate effectively in English to provide safe care to their patients.

 No. This registration standard does not apply to students of nursing or midwifery.
 When a student completes an NMBA-approved program of study successfully and applies for registration as an enrolled nurse, registered nurse and/or midwife, the student will then need to meet the NMBA’s English language skills registration standard.

-The English language skills registration standard applies to all applicants, including internationally-qualified applicants, applying for initial registration as an enrolled nurse, registered nurse and/or midwife in Australia.
+The English language skills registration standard applies to all applicants, including Australian and internationally-qualified applicants, applying for initial registration as an enrolled nurse, registered nurse and/or midwife in Australia.

 An internationally-qualified applicant is a person who has obtained an initial nursing and/or midwifery qualification in a country outside Australia.